 Best Weed Killer For Creeping Charlie: Selective

-To get a great professional-looking lawn you need to use what the professionals use, and most professionals use Tenacity weed killer.
+To get a great professional-looking lawn you need to use what the professionals use, and most professionals use Tenacity herbicide to kill weeds.

 Once reserved for professionals and used widely on golf courses is now available for local residential users.

 Used on for over 40 different broadleaf weeds: